cssi-pi-community/2020-meeting/index.md

             </header>
             <div class="row half">
                 <div class="8u">
-                    Instructions on how to submit your abstract for posters and lightning talks. </strong><br />
+                    Instructions on how to submit your abstract for posters and lightning talks. <br />
                 </div>
             </div>
         </div>